Written by Stephen C. Marcy © June 2019 / Revised April & September 2020

 This too is the suppression of reason.
 To tell us unconditional election and human responsibility are “friends” and that “we cannot grasp” how they are “reconciled,” that is, how they are coherent, non-contradictory and consistent with each other, is merely a superficial assertion.
 How does Friel know “they’re already reconciled” when he “cannot grasp” how they are reconciled?
 If by saying “It’s clear” he means the Bible teaches both, then he is presupposing the truth of Calvinism and begging the question.

 The problem is not that “we cannot grasp it.”
-Rather, the problem is that we can grasp it all too well.
-This is are real contradictions caused by theistic determinism.
+Rather, the problem is that we can grasp it all too well!
+These are real incoherencies, inconsistencies and contradictions caused by the Calvinist’s theistic determinism.
 But Friel would have us just ignore them.
 He is in effect telling us not to think about his theological position.
 He is suppressing our reason.
 He is telling us “we cannot grasp it.”
-Why is unconditional election “clear?”
+Why is unconditional election “clear” in Scripture?
 What MacArthur and Friel are doing here is teaching people that they shouldn’t question their Calvinist interpretations of Scripture despite their incoherent and contradictory nature.
-To be told “you cannot grasp it” is to place out of court the logical and moral reason that would otherwise allow us to grasp it very well and present an insurmountable challenge to Calvinism.
-It is not that there are any mysteries here that need to be let alone and just accepted, it is that MacArthur and Friel do not want their interpretations challenged by the probative force of philosophical or moral critiques.
+To be told “you cannot grasp it” is to place out of court the logical and moral reason that would otherwise allow you to grasp it very well.
+The reason why the Calvinist does this is because the probative force of the laws of logic and our moral intuitions present an insurmountable challenge to his Calvinism.
+It is not that there are any mysteries here that need to be let alone and just accepted.
+Rather, it is that MacArthur and Friel do not want their interpretations challenged by the probative force of philosophical or moral critiques.

 This reorientation of the Christian mind to ignore reasoned reflection and moral intuitions, dichotomizing them from the exegetical task, and sequestering them from performing their God-given function of evaluating the validity of interpretations that claim exegetical support, is the way Calvinists insulate their theology from being dismantled by logical and moral critiques.
 They need to make sure their theology stays intact no matter what the intellectual or moral cost.
 But we should recognize that they do so at too high an intellectual and moral cost.
 This suppression of logical and moral reasoning is necessary for the propagation and maintenance of Calvinism.
 It is a very serious matter for the life of the mind and ultimately the gospel message.